tiaminetworks/polyedge-docs/_site/README.md

 # PolyEdge Documentation

 Welcome to the PolyEdge documentation.
-This guide provides step-by-step instructions for setting up and running PolyEdge, including occupancy tracking and Docker installation.
+This guide provides  instructions for setting up and running PolyEdge, including occupancy tracking and Docker installation.

 ---